 Day 9: Yeghegnadzor – Selim – Lichk – Sevan

-After breakfast we head south towards towards Lake Sevan, a beautiful location and Europe's second highest lake.
-We make plenty of birding stops during our journey of around 130km, and birds en-route may include Rufous-tailed Rock Thrush, Goshawk, Levant Sparrowhawk and Demoiselle Cranes.
+After breakfast we head north towards towards Lake Sevan, a beautiful location and Europe's second highest lake.
+We make plenty of birding stops during our journey of around 130km, and birds en-route may include Rufous-tailed Rock Thrush, Goshawk, and Levant Sparrowhawk.
 On the Selim pass there will be a stop by the old Caravanserai, an Inn for travelers and their animals follwing the silk route to China.
 Here Ortolan Bunting are incredibly confiding, and should provide an excellent photo opportunity.
 At Lake Sevan we will explore the shores and surrounding marshes, where there should be a good selection of ducks, waders, terns, gulls, herons, wablers and wagtails.
 The day contains a good variation of birds from high mountains for raptors, rock steppes for wheatears, and marshes and shores for waders.
 Armenian Gull is virtually certain to provide good photo opportunities.
 Overnight in Sevan, at Hotel Best Western Bohemian Resort www.bohemianresort.am

 Day 10: Sevan – Tsaghkunyats Mountains/ Hanqavan – Yerevan